andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ---

-### Isolation of Frameworks and Libraries
+### 5.5 Isolation of Frameworks and Libraries

+Anti-Corruption Layer

-**1) Ideally**, technical aspects implemented through frameworks or libraries should be outsourced to **separate projects** and integrated into the main project as dependencies.
+**Option 1) Ideally**, technical aspects implemented through frameworks or libraries should be outsourced to **separate projects** and integrated into the main project as dependencies.

 ```
 carrental                     → depends on: -endpoint, -resource, -storage, -...